Camino Cubano - Trekking in Cuba

 - Trek to the highest peak in Cuba, Pico Turquino (1974m)

-Cuba is the biggest island in the Caribbean, with a landscape that varies from rugged peaks and fertile farmland to endless tropical, white-sand beaches.
+Cuba is the biggest island in the Caribbean, with a landscape that varies from rugged peaks and fertile farmland to endless tropical, white-sand beaches and our Cuba trekking holiday achieve's visiting the sights and walking in the mounains.
 Aiming to see as much as possible of this diversity, we begin our adventure with short walks in the Sierra del Escambray mountains.
 We walk on the shores of Lake Hanabanilla, enjoy a boat trip and see if we can spot the colourful Cuba Toucan and busy hummingbirds.
 Continuing our journey to the southeast of the island we visit Trinidad and Bayamo before entering the Sierra Maestra for our 2-day trek that will take us to Cuba's high point at Pico Turquino (1974m).
 Our holiday to this magnificent island ends with a night in Santiago de Cuba, the second largest city before returning to Havana and it's beautiful old town.
 This holiday encompasses walking to allow you to stretch your legs between visiting some of the historic and famous sights that Cuba is so famous for.

 Is this holiday for you?